saurabhshri/saurabhshri.github.io/_posts/2017-06-09-google-summer-of-code-week-1-the-beginning.md

 ## What's next?

 This was the first of total thirteen weeks.
 There's a lot of work left.
 The work already done is also pretty raw and there's a room for tons of improvement.
 My mentors have suggested a few changes as well.
 E.g. The tool needs to be able to read directly from the stream (like the data being piped from FFMPEG).
 I will stick to the timeline and continue the work.
 I am in constant contact with my mentors and shall work in accordance with their feedbacks.

 The sencond week has already commenced and the evaluations are in the June end.
-I hope other GSoC participants are enjoying their work as well!
+I hope other GSoC participants are enjoying their work as well! 📈

-**PS** I wrote this blog post on 9th June, but the push failed and I came to know about it today.
-Sorry for that.